ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 the load of TIPS views for different clients, and the second is to balance the load of incremental updates.

-Load balancing of TIPS views can either be achieved at the application layer or at the infrastructure layer.
+Load balancing of TIPS views can be achieved either at the application layer or at the infrastructure layer.
 For example, an ALTO server may set `<tips-view-host>` to different subdomains to distribute TIPS views, or simply use the same host of the TIPS service and rely on load balancers to distribute the load.

-TIPS allow clients to make concurrent pulls of the incremental updates potentially through different HTTP connections.
+TIPS allows clients to make concurrent pulls of incremental updates potentially through different HTTP connections.
 As a consequence, it introduces additional complexities when the ALTO server is being load balanced -- a feature widely used to build